Hiring ILR Students

 If you are interested in assessing student interest in a position before deciding to visit campus for interviews, you may want to set up an online job posting using CCNet.
 We can also help you use the system to collect résumés from a specific target group if you wish to fill a position without visiting campus.

-The ILR Office of Career Services hosts an active on-campus recruiting program managed through CCNet, a web-based service powered by Experience.
+The ILR Office of Career Services hosts an active on-campus recruiting program managed through CCNet.
 Employers find on-campus visits to be a very effective way to identify prospective summer interns and full-time hires.

 We work with you to make your visit productive.
 In general each interview schedule can include nine to twelve (thirteen) interviews, depending on length of interview.
 Some employers set up separate schedules for different positions, while others will combine candidates (for instance, for summer and full-time positions) on one schedule.